jasper1378/i3neostatus/doc/backlight/README.md

 ```
 color=#FFFFFF
 ```
-The color of the text when `light` is not installed.
+The color of the text when no backlight device is found.
 ```
 color_down=#FF0000
 ```